marijuana seeds for sale vegetation

 cannabis plants vegetative stage

-A healthy, strong vegetative stage gives your medical flowers a solid start.
+A healthy, strong vegetative stage gives your cannabis flowers a solid start.

 • Choose Your Stage Length.
 The vegetative stage should continue until the plants are a good size, but it is important to remember they will still grow after the flowering stage commences.
-It is helpful to know – from personal experience or other growers – how much post-vegetative growth to expect for your specific strain.
+It is helpful to know—from personal experience or other growers—how much post-vegetative growth you can expect from your specific strain.

-• Keep em cozy, but not too cozy.
+• Keep ’em cozy, but not too cozy.
 Cannabis plants should be close enough together to make the most of the light source, but if they are packed too tightly, the side branches will not develop properly during the vegetative stage.
-Weak side branches mean fewer sites that can support the development of buds, and therefore a smaller yield.
+Weak side branches mean fewer sites that can support the development of bud, and, therefore, a smaller yield.
 Overlapping leaves also encourage mold.

 • Easy on the fertilizer.
 Watch the leaves when determining how much extra fertilizer to use.
 If there is still fertilizer remaining in the soil, adding it to the water could over-fertilize the cannabis plants.
 Nutrients should be increased as the plants grow, and yellowing leaves can indicate that more nutrients are required.